Umabhat20/uma_test/README.md

 **Note:** I did not perform the **Remove an image** step because **alpine/git** is the only image that I can see in the dashboard along with **docker-tutorial**.
 So, I did not want to risk deleting the only single image in the dashbboard as I wasn't sure.

+Next step is - **Sample Application**

+In **Get the app** section, **Download the App contents** provides a link to Github repository.

+I sign up there and create an account with my email ID successfully.

+Then I click the **Sign In** link and get this message saying - **Account Suspended.
+Access to your account has been suspended due to a violation of our terms of service Please contact support for more information.

+I got confused and shocked thinking what is the reason for suspension of my account?

+It is a weird and strange experience after successfully signing up my account

 **Clarity:**